-The Child Protection Officer reports to the Chief, Child Protection for supervision.
-The Child Protection Officer provides professional technical, operational and administrative assistance throughout the programming process for child protection programmes/projects within the Country Programme from development planning to delivery of results.
-H/She prepares, executes, manages, and implements a variety of technical and administrative programme tasks to facilitate programme development, implementation, programme progress monitoring, evaluating and reporting.
+The Health Officer reports to the Health/CSD/Nutrition Specialist/Manager or Chief for supervision.
+The Health Officer provides professional technical, operational and administrative assistance throughout the programming process for the Health Programme within the Country Programme, fromdevelopment planning to delivery of results, by preparing, executing, managing, and implementing a variety of technical and administrative programme tasks to facilitate programme development, implementation, programme progress monitoring, and evaluating and reporting of results.

-III.
+II.
 Key function, accountabilities and related duties/tasks